Donna Tartt

 When it comes to dark academia murder mysteries, The Secret History by Donna Tartt is a classic.
 Everyone starts from this book if they like this trope.

-However, I couldn’t give it more than 3 stars, and I will tell you why.
+However, I couldn’t give it more than 3 stars, and I’ll tell you why.

-We start off promising with this young guy Richard who goes to Hampden University on a whim, in order to escape his boring and awful life in a small town.
-Once there, he becomes obsessed with a small group of students and their enigmatic teacher, Julian.
-In his eyes, they are all like mythical creatures, who learn Greek, and since he’s learned it for 2 years already, he wants to join them.
+The beginning is promising.
+A young man, called Richard, goes to Hampden University on a whim to escape his boring and awful life in a small town.
+Once there, he becomes obsessed with a small group of students and their enigmatic teacher Julian.
+In Richard’s eyes, they are like mythical creatures from another world.
+The group learn Greek, and as Richard has already spent 2 years studying the language, he’s desperate to join them.

-Once he joins, he starts learning more and more about each of them – Francis, Henry, the twins Charlies and Camilla, and finally, Bunny.
-They are each unique individuals you get to learn along with the main characters, and the whole time you are wondering why they end up killing one of the group.
+Once he joins, he starts learning more and more about each of them – Francis, Henry, the twins Charlie and Camilla, and finally, Bunny.
+Each of them are unique individuals yet all the while you’re wondering why they end up killing one of the group.

 That’s the thing – we start off learning that one of them dies, and as the story progresses we learn why that happens and what the consequences of this are.